This article will cover several areas of investigation in the use of adult stem cells to treat glaucoma.

 So, if you are a glaucoma patient with vision loss, where might you turn to find stem cell treatments?

 Talk with Your Ophthalmologist

-You should talk to your ophthalmologist, which is a very important step.
-Your ophthalmologist should be up to date in the field, and may be aware of recent advances that even this article will not address, since the field is constantly changing and advancing.
+You should first talk to your ophthalmologist, which is a very important step.
+Your ophthalmologist should be up to date in the field,and may be aware of recent advances that even this article will not address, since the field is constantly changing and advancing.

 Other patients might Google “stem cells” and “glaucoma.”
 Some patients may go to a clinical trial website thinking that any study listed on the website has a rubber stamp of approval from the federal government and is based on solid science.
 Unfortunately, this is not always the case.

 Recent news stories have detailed how unsuspecting patients suffered severe vision damage after treatment at certain illegitimate “trials.”
-If you are considering a stem cell treatment for glaucoma, please think about the following very important factors:
+If you are considering a stem cell treatment for glaucoma, or for any eye disease, please think about the following very important factors:

 For more information on clinical trials, view or download Clinical Trials: Your Questions Answered.